-- All solicited reference letters received must be included.
-Once a letter is added at any level of review, it becomes a permanent part of the dossier and is not to be removed. - Please do not include CVs of reference letter writers. - Assessment of dissemination outlets in the candidate's area of excellence (or in all areas for a balanced case) - This document is typically prepared by the department chair (see Year 6 under Chair Responsibilities for complete details); however, it could be prepared by the primary committee chair, unit committee chair, dean, or designee.
+- Not all cases will have solicited reference letters.
+Those that do not will leave this section blank. - o These documents are added by the person who requests the reference letters.
+This may be the primary committee chair, department chair, unit committee chair, dean, or designee. - o Letters solicited by the candidate are placed in the evidence section they best support-teaching, service, or research/creative activity.
+For integrative cases, place all letters into the FIRST folder. - o All solicited reference letters received must be included.
+Once a letter is added at any level of review, it becomes a permanent part of the dossier and is not to be removed. - o Please do not include CVs of reference letter writers. - Assessment of dissemination outlets in the candidate's area of excellence (or in all areas for a balanced case) - This document is typically prepared by the department chair (see Year 6 under Chair Responsibilities for complete details); however, it could be prepared by the primary committee chair, unit committee chair, dean, or designee.
 It is NOT prepared by the candidate. - Department or school/unit evaluation of the stature of the journals in which the publications appeared, the museums or galleries showing creative work, or other venues for disseminating the results of research or creative activity must be included.
 Whenever available, the acceptance rates (or other evidence of stature or quality) should be noted.
 Avoid abbreviations; reviewers outside the candidate's field are not likely to be familiar with them.
 In instances where a candidate is working in an interdisciplinary field and is publishing in journals or media other than the normal disciplinary publications, care should be taken to explain the nature, quality, and role of the journals.
-If the published work is of demonstrably high quality, the fact that a journal is not (yet) highly ranked or even recognized within a discipline should not by itself be grounds for disqualifying or devaluing the publications. - The actual assessment must be a separate document; it is not acceptable to simply place a marker that asks the reviewer to refer to the chair's letter or some other place in the dossier.
+If the published work is of demonstrably high quality, the fact that a journal is not (yet) highly ranked or even recognized within a discipline should not by itself be grounds for disqualifying or devaluing the publications.